nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 }
 ```

-The care organisation refers to it:
+The care organization refers to it:
 ```json
 {
   "@context": [ "https://www.w3.org/ns/did/v1" ],